syahmi/mutabaah-design-system/README.md

 | `styles.css` | All styles and CSS custom property tokens |
 | `script.js` | Interactive behaviour — clipboard, nav highlighting, icon init |

 To update design tokens, edit the `:root` block at the top of `styles.css`.
+It is organised into colour, radius, elevation, and duration groups.
 To add new sections or components, edit `index.html` and add corresponding styles to `styles.css`.
-To replace the social share image, swap out `og-image.png` (keep it at 1200×630px) and update the `og:image` meta tag URL if needed.
+To replace the social share image, swap out `og-image.png` (keep it at 2400×1260px) and update the `og:image` meta tag URL if needed.